miketeachestech/hsc-software-engineering-resources/Practice Questions/2. Programming for the Web/2_DATA_TRANSMISSION_PT2_ANS.md

 ## **Multiple Choice Questions**

 **1.** *(1 mark)*
-- Correct Answer: **B) Encrypting data between a client and a server**
+- Correct Answer: **A) Encrypting data between a client and a server**
 - **1 mark** awarded for correctly selecting the answer.

 **2.** *(1 mark)*
-- Correct Answer: **B) It requires both public and private keys for encryption and decryption**
+- Correct Answer: **C) It requires both public and private keys for encryption and decryption**
 - **1 mark** awarded for correctly selecting the answer.

 **3.** *(1 mark)*
-- Correct Answer: **B) It verifies data integrity by generating a fixed-length output**
+- Correct Answer: **C) It verifies data integrity by generating a fixed-length output**
 - **1 mark** awarded for correctly selecting the answer.

 ---